-This includes, among other things, the management of a Sub-fund, the execution of investment transactions, the placement and raising of liquid assets, the taking out of loans, and the execution of securities lending activities.
-These services are provided at arm's length.
+This includes, among other things, the management of a Fund, the execution of investment transactions, the placement and raising of liquid assets, the taking out of loans, and the execution of securities lending activities.
+These services are provided under market conditions.

-During the reporting period, the following services from related parties were utilised:
+During the reporting period, the following services from affiliated parties were utilised:

-- Management fees are charged for the management activities of Share Classes U and G. For details on the percentage, please refer to the information per share class in this annual report. - In executing the investment policy, the Sub-fund may engage buy and sell transactions in other GSAM BV funds, as further detailed in the balance sheet notes.
-The total of these transactions for the reporting period amounts to 0.1% of the total transaction volume for the reporting period. - The manager has outsourced (part of) its management activities for the Sub-fund to Goldman Sachs Asset Management International, based in the United Kingdom, as further explained in '3.4.5 Outsourcing of activities'.
-This entity is part of The Goldman Sachs Group, Inc.
+- Management fees are charged for the management activities of Participation Class T. For details on the percentage, please refer to the information per participation class in this annual report. - Stichting Goldman Sachs Collateralized Bond Fund ('the Depositary Trust') is the legal owner of or is legally entitled to the assets of the Fund that are invested by the manager.
+All assets that are or become part of the Fund are or will be acquired for the purpose of their management by the relevant Depositary Trust for the benefit of the participants in the Fund.
+Obligations that are or become part of the Fund are or will be entered into in the name of the Depositary Trust.
+The assets are held by the Depositary Trust for the participants .No fees are charged for this service. - In executing the investment policy, the Fund conducted buy and sell transactions in other GSAM BV funds, as further detailed in the balance sheet notes.
+The total of these transactions for the reporting period amounts to 55.9% of the total transaction volume for the reporting period. - The manager has outsourced all or part of its management activities to an affiliated external asset manager, Goldman Sachs Asset Management International (GSAMI) which is established in the United Kingdom, as explained in 3.4.5 Outsourcing of management activities.